Past and Current Chesapeake Bay Fisheries Science Funded Research

 Research funded by the NOAA Chesapeake Bay Office has covered a range of fisheries-related topics over the years.
 Themes and species funded research have focused on have often been selected in response to information gaps identified by resource managers.

-Habitat and Fish
+Climate Change, Habitat, and Fish

 Valuation of Ecological and Social Benefits Provided by Natural and Restored Nearshore Habitat for Communities and Fisheries